 Two novels, The Trial and The Castle, and short stories.

 Robert Louis Stevenson was a Scottish novelist, poet, essayist and travel writer.
-His best-known books are included in this volume: Treasure Island, The Black Arrow: A Tale of the Two Roses, Kidnapped, Catriona, The Master of Ballantrae, The Pavilion on the Links, and Strange Case of Dr Jekyll and Mr Hyde.
+His best-known books are included in this volume: Treasure Island, The Black Arrow: A Tale of the Two Roses, Kidnapped, Catriona, The Master of Ballantrae, The Pavilion on t

 The Sound and the Fury is set in the fictional Yoknapatawpha County.
 The novel centers on the Compson family, former Southern aristocrats who are struggling to deal with the dissolution of their family and its reputation.
 The novel is separated into four